Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 the student’s response to the recommended penalty or the response due date if Section 4.10.9.1 applies.

 4.10.3 If a finding of general misconduct is determined, the decision maker should take into consideration the factors identified under Section 6.6 before determining the penalty.
-If a finding of general misconduct is not substantiated, the Pro Vice-Chancellor (Students), or delegate may determine whether conciliation or mediation is appropriate in accordance with Section 6A.
+If a finding of general misconduct is not substantiated, the Academic Registrar and Director, Student Services, or delegate may determine whether conciliation or mediation is appropriate in accordance with Section 6A.

 4.10.4 The student’s previous disciplinary record should only be given to the decision maker when making a recommendation under Section 6 if they determine that general misconduct occurred.